ctessum/aep/README.md

 			}
 		}
 	}
-Refer directly to the source code for the options available in the [DirInfo](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-71) and [RunData](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-78) data holders.
+Refer directly to the source code for the fields that make up the [DirInfo](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-71) and [RunData](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-78) data holders.
 Only fields where the first letter is capitalized are valid options for the configuration file.

-Within the configuration file, you can use the variables `[Home]`, `[Input]`, and `[Ancilliary]` to represent the directories specified in the `Dirs` section of the file.You can also use environment variables such as `$GOPATH`
+Within the configuration file, you can use the variables `[Home]`, `[Input]`, and `[Ancilliary]` to represent the directories specified in the `Dirs` section of the file.You can also use environment variables such as `$GOPATH`.
+When specifiying the locations of the `OldWRFout` files, you can use the variables `[DATE]` and `[DOMAIN]` which will be replaced with the relevant dates and domains while the program is being run.

+Some of the fields in the configuration file have automatic default values associated with them.
+Additionally, some can only be specified in the `DefaultSettings` section of the file; for these variables, settings specified for individual sectors will be ignored.
+Refer to the [source code](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-175) to further understand this behavior.